Posts Tagged ‘web design’

 mailto: joconnor888 @ hotmail.com

 Drop us a line!
-Web Site Design, Web Development, Web Hosting, Web Everything from TurkReno Inc. in Daphne, Alabama.
+Web Site Design, Web Development, Web Hosting, Web Everything from TurkReno Incorporated in Mobile, Alabama.

 While we are hardly entering the hardscrabble environment of a previous Internet-era, it’s always good to revisit first principals when it comes to website design and development.
 Namely, that everything can be continuously measured (and optimized) and the digital medium is accountable: we can truly measure its impact to the bottom line.
 No guessing about what audience saw what ads here!